-Under the administrative authority conferred upon me by article V, section 2(b) of the Florida Constitution and by Florida Rules of Judicial Administration

-2.205(a)(2)(B)(iv) and 2.205(a)(2)(B)(v), I approve and adopt the findings and recommendations of the Workgroup's Phase 2 report, as modified, which is attached hereto and incorporated herein by reference.
+Under the administrative authority conferred upon me by article V, section 2(b) of the Florida Constitution and by Florida Rules of Judicial Administration 2.205(a)(2)(B)(iv) and 2.205(a)(2)(B)(v), I approve and adopt the findings and recommendations of the Workgroup's report, as modified, which is attached hereto and incorporated herein by reference.

-To advance the requirements and guidelines set forth in the Phase 2 report,

-IT IS ORDERED that:
+To advance the benchmarks, requirements, and guidelines set forth in the report, IT IS ORDERED that:

 - Court reopening protocols and practices shall be guided by Centers for Disease Control and Prevention recommendations and align with guidance provided by the Florida Department of Health, county health departments, and local medical professionals. - 2.
-In order to transition to Phase 2 and expand in-person activities in a manner consistent with AOSC20-23, Amendment 4, each district court of appeal and each trial court must have met the five benchmark criteria provided in the Phase 2 report and must have developed an operational plan addressing, at a minimum, implementation of the requirements identified in the Phase 2 report.
-Requirements in the Phase 2 report, include but are not limited to, specific public health and safety measures such as: continuing remote work to the extent possible; enforcing social

-3. In re: Comprehensive COVID-19 Emergency Measures for the Florida State Courts, Fla.
+In order to transition to Phase 2 and expand in-person activities in a manner consistent with Fla.
 Admin.
+Order No. AOSC20-23, Amendment

+5^{3} , each district court of appeal and each trial court must have met the five benchmark criteria provided in the report4 and must have developed a Phase 2 operational plan addressing, at a minimum, implementation of the requirements identified in the report.5 Requirements in the report include, but are not limited to, specific public health and safety measures such as: continuing remote work to the extent possible; enforcing social distancing guidelines; conducting health screenings with a required temperature check; requiring the use of face masks for entry into, and throughout the public areas of, the courthouse; establishing detailed hygiene, cleaning, and disinfecting protocols; posting signage throughout the courthouse to remind individuals of hygiene, face mask, social distancing, and other requirements; and developing a policy to address individuals who refuse to follow health and safety requirements and guidelines in the courthouse.
+In developing its Phase 2 operational plan, the court shall consult with judges, court administrators, law enforcement, other justice partners, county administrators, other building occupants, if any, and county health departments or local health experts.

-Order No. AOSC20-23, Amendment 4, (June 16, 2020).
+^{3.} In re: Comprehensive COVID-19 Emergency Measures for the Florida State Courts, Fla.
+Admin.
+Order No. AOSC20-23, Amendment 5, (July 2, 2020).

-4. See Phase 2 report at pp. 3-4.
+^{4. &}lt;u>See report at pp. 3-4.

-5. &lt;u>Id. at pp. 4-11.
+^{5. &}lt;u>Id. at pp. 4-11.